DigitalPublishingToolkit/Money-Lab-Reader/docs/1_2-Berardi.md

-One after the other every space of daily life – learning, affection, sex – is invaded by the brutality of the arbitrary power of money, and the undifferentiated abstraction swallows every dimension of the experience, depriving it of its special flavor and concreteness.
+One after the other every space of daily life – learning, affection, sex – is invaded by the brutality of the arbitrary power of money, and the undifferentiated abstraction swallows every dimension of experience, depriving it of its special flavor and concreteness.

 This is why the discourse on money can no longer be reserved to the